 Denver Dog Bite Attorney

 While they are often the cute, friendly best friends that we all love, dogs can also be vicious, and dog bites and attacks can cause serious harm.
 Dog bites can be anything from gentle nips to debilitating or fatal attacks that may permanently damage you or take your life.
-Our Denver dog bite attorneys at Jordan, Herington & Rowley have years of experience and can help you with your injury case.
+Our Denver dog bite lawyer at Jordan, Herington & Rowley have years of experience and can help you with your injury case.

 Does Colorado Have a Specific Dog Bite Law?